Syla Swords: National team career

 Swords represented Canada at the 2022 FIBA Under-17 Women's Basketball World Cup where she averaged 4.7 points, four rebounds, and 2.4 assists per game, as Canada lost to France 82–84 in the bronze medal game.

 She made her senior national team debut for Canada at the 2023 FIBA Women's AmeriCup where she averaged 3.9 points, 0.9 rebounds and 0.7 assists per game and won a bronze medal.
 She was the youngest member of the Canadian AmeriCup team.
 Weeks later, she represented Canada at the 2023 FIBA Under-19 Women's Basketball World Cup where she averaged 15.0 points, 3.4 rebounds and 2.1 assists per game and won a bronze medal.
 During the bronze-medal game, she played a game-leading 42:23 minutes, and posted 26 points, six rebounds, six assists and two steals.
 Following the tournament she was named to the FIBA U19 World Cup All-Second Team.

 She represented Canada at the 2024 FIBA Women's Americas Pre-Qualifying Olympic Qualifying Tournament.
 After going undefeated during the tournament, Canada qualified for the 2024 FIBA Women's Olympic Qualifying Tournaments.
 On July 2, 2024, she was named to Canada's roster for the 2024 Summer Olympics.
 At 18 years old, she was the youngest basketball player to ever represent Canada at the Olympics.

 On June 25, 2025, she was selected to represent Canada at the 2025 FIBA Women's AmeriCup.
 During the tournament she averaged 9.6 points, 4.9 rebounds and 2.6 assists per game and won a bronze medal.
 During the bronze medal game against Argentina, she scored a game-high 23 points, including the game-winning shot with two seconds remaining in double overtime to secure the victory.
 She was subsequently named to the FIBA Women's AmeriCup All-Tournament Team.
 Weeks later, she represented Canada at the 2025 FIBA Under-19 Women's Basketball World Cup, along with her Michigan teammate, Mila Holloway.
 During the tournament she averaged 15.9 points, 6.4 rebounds and 2.3 assists per game.
 During the bronze medal game, she scored 20 points, eight rebounds and three assists, as Canada lost to Spain 68–70.
 She was subsequently named to the FIBA U19 World Cup All-First Team.

+She represented Canada at the 2026 FIBA Women's Olympic Pre-Qualifying Tournament.
+Scoring in double figures across all five games, she averaged 14.8 points, 3.4 rebounds, and 2.4 assists while shooting 45% from three-point range.
+Her performance helped Canada finish undefeated to secure a spot in the 2028 FIBA Women's Olympic Qualifying Tournaments.
+She was subsequently named MVP and selected to the All-Tournament Team.